amimimor/irc-spark-streaming/README.md

 ## Exercise 2 - Spark Streaming Application For Wikipedia IRC Stream
 ### based on the irc1.py code:
 1. count the number of wikipedia edits per country
-2. find the max and min edits per country (use DStream#transform)
+2. find the max and min edits per country (hint: think what you can do in reduce other than summation)

-### based on the irc1.py code, use window functions to find:
+### based on the irc1.py code, use a window function of 30 seconds length, with slide interval of 10 seconds to:
-1. a
+1. count the number of wikipedia edits per country
-2. b
+2. find the max and min edits per country